-Named in honor of a former teacher, registrar and academic dean, this two story building was originally constructed in 1958.
+Named in honor of a deceased faculty member, registrar and academic dean; this two story building was originally constructed in 1958.
 Additions were made in 1961 and 1968.
-This building houses in addition to general classrooms, offices for the academic dean, registrar and faculty.
+This building houses in addition to general classrooms, offices of the dean of instruction, registrar and faculty.